jywu20/Notes/Computer Science/Logic and PLT/julia type system.md

 uses a method table in his type system calculus, effectively eliminating the need for arrow types (Sec.
 4.3).

-## Interpretations of `Function`

-We have said that interpreting the set denoted by `Function` as the set of *names* of functions is a possible way forward.
-Further, we show that many other approaches have their problems.

-In the first attempt,
-suppose the set denoted by `Function` contains functions in an extensional sense.
-We further let it contain functions that are not necessarily computable.

-The total number of functions from natural numbers to natural numbers is the same cardinality as the real numbers $\reals$.
-Suppose we allow the set denoted by `Function` to contain all these functions.
-Now, we're able to define functions from `Function` to `Function`, and the number of functions is now $\reals^\reals$...
-This gives us the following process (where $A$ is countable):
-$$
-A \\
-A \cup A^A \\
-A \cup A^A \cup (A \cup A^A)^{(A \cup A^A)} \\
-\dots
-$$
-`Function`, if containing all functions, should be lower bounded by the limit of $A_{n+1} = A_n \cup A_n^{A_n}$.
-But obviously, because the cardinality of $A_n^{A_n}$ is always strictly larger than the cardinality of $A_n$, no such fixed point exists.

-In the second attempt, we keep the extensional idea but limit the functions to total computable functions.

-Because halting is a rather hard problem (note that "a function halts at every point is $\Pi_2$-complete"), the set of total computable function is not enumerable and is not decidable.
-However it *is* closed under composition, the usual arithmetic functions, etc. and therefore forms a good algebraic structure.
-We can also repeat the iteration above: $A_{n+1} = A_n \cup \text{the set of total computable functions from An to An}$.
-Because the set of total computable function is known to be countable, this process has to stabilize finally, resulting in a subset of total computable functions.

-So is this viable?

-It technically may be with some tweaking.
-The main issue is, if total computable functions from $A$ to $B$ are interpreted extensionally, then one may ask what it means for a function from the set of $A$-to-$B$ functions to $C$ to be computable: computable functions take what can be encoded as natural numbers as inputs, not an infinite set of input-output pairs.
-Thus the former function should be passed in as a code (which can later be evaluated).
-This sounds rather strange for an extensional model (on the other hand, higher order functions are much more naturally captured in naive set theoretic semantics, as $A \to B$ is just another set, and $(A \to B) \to C$ is naturally defined).
-Basically, this means in our model, when a function is passed into a higher order function, *a* version of its implementation is passed with the source code visible to the higher order function, but what implementation is passed is pretty much random.

-In practical developments, either we only call a function passed in, or we have comprehensive reflection and is able to look into its structure.
-The second style is inherently intensional.
-The first style makes no use of the encoding of the function passed in.
-So this model captures none of the two uses.

-(We also note that this is an illustration of the distinction between extensional and intensional semantics.
-Programming without function-level reflection admits an extensional semantics, but for naturalness the semantics is inevitably large, because to avoid treating functions passed to higher order functions as natural numbers, they are most naturally regarded as set theoretic functions, and the size of things soon gets out of control.
-Programming with function-level reflection has to have an intensional semantics.)

-Therefore, for Julia - or indeed any language with `Function` - no natural extensional semantics is available.

-Now we ask: can `Function` be interpreted as the set of function source code in a language?
-This is not directly doable in Julia (but is doable with existential type `FunctionArrow{A, B} where A where B`) as it's not possible to refer to a single function (a method in Julia terminology), but one may still ask if it is doable in a language without multiple dispatch.
-The answer should be yes and this essentially is term model.

 ## Encoding `A -> B`

 It is still possible to simulate arrow types in Julia,